 by Tony Vidler

-Asking financial advisers what THEIR risk tolerance is seems odd to many at first glance.
-However, when contemplating what changes should be made in response to more regulatory reform this is the NEXT question which should be addressed after answering the “what do the new rules say I have to do?” question.
+It seems to me that it is worth advisers asking themselves what their risk tolerance is as business owners given all the market and regulatory changes that have occurred in a reasonably short period of time.
+When contemplating what changes should be made in response to more regulatory reform or fundamental industry shifts the risk tolerance question should be the NEXT question after answering the “what do the new rules say I have to do?” question.

 Clearly the first requirement when contemplating the impact of law changes on our business is to make sure we set up the systems and revise the processes that are necessary to be compliant at least.
 Compliance is the first objective…but it should not be the ultimate objective.

-Moving beyond the necessary changes one must in order to run legally and professionally comply the evolution of an advice business can take a number of strategic directions, and it is perhaps the risk tolerance of the owner or principals which best determines the right choice.
-The right choice of course may not be the path with the highest potential reward…which is exactly the same approach we counsel clients upon, isn’t it?
+Moving beyond the necessary changes one must make in order to operate legally each advice business can take a number of strategic directions, and it is perhaps the risk tolerance of the owner or principals which best determines the right choice for them.
+The right choice of course may not be the path with the highest potential reward, because it isn’t just about ROI…which is exactly the same approach we advise clients, isn’t it?

 One must balance potential return or reward with what we are prepared to risk, and what we are prepared to invest.
-While there are many variables where one might invest time, capital or labour to grow a practice the toughest area for professionals to make these decisions is in the technology space.
-So many potential options to introduce efficiencies or reach brand new markets, or do business in entirely different ways to how the professional services business has ever done it before.
+While there are many variables where one might invest time, capital or labour to grow a practice the toughest area for professionals to make these decisions is in the technology space, closely followed by staffing.
+The right mix of tech and people (or labour capacity) can be wildly different between advisers because of their risk tolerance.
+There are of course so many potential options to introduce efficiencies or reach brand new markets, or to do business in entirely different ways to how the professional services business has ever done it before, but many of them will be deemed high risk by some practitioners whereas others will see them as well worthwhile.

-So when it comes to deciding how “radical” to get with your practice technology decisions are you going for conservative, balanced, moderately aggressive or aggressive?
+So when it comes to deciding how “radical” to get with your practice technology (investment) decisions are you conservative, balanced, moderately aggressive or aggressive?
+And then how does that fit in with possible strategic objectives?